 File Request Pro: build upload forms that synch with Dropbox

 Use branded upload pages to collect content and files from forms and to automate low-value tasks like file organisation and reminder emails.
-Then use Dropbox for what it’s good at: storing and organising content across multiple devices.
+Then use Dropbox for storing and organising content across multiple devices.

 File Request Pro’s Dropbox integration is quick and secure.